maxkrivich/KarazinNews-telegram-bot/README.md

 [![Build Status](https://travis-ci.org/maxkrivich/KarazinNews-telegram-bot.svg?branch=master)](https://travis-ci.org/maxkrivich/KarazinNews-telegram-bot)

 This is an unofficial Telegram-bot for [V.N.
-Karazin University](http://univer.kharkov.ua/en) which aggregates several useful sources for each student and professor of the uni.
-The main idea behind is quite simple to have all of the news in one [place](https://t.me/karazina).
+Karazin University](http://univer.kharkov.ua/en) which aggregates several useful news sources for students of the Uni.
+The main idea behind to get news from RSS-feeds and publish updates to a certain telegram [channel](https://t.me/karazina) where students could read it in a comfortable way from their mobile devices.

 ![image](https://user-images.githubusercontent.com/12199867/101933467-87ac6c00-3bdc-11eb-97e9-9d2364435f98.png)

 ## Tech details
-The bot is written in Python 3.8 and deployed into Heroku Cloud with Travis CI.
-In the current implementation, bot are using RSS-feed of various new sources.
+The bot has been written in Python 3.8 and deployed into Heroku Cloud with Travis CI.

 ### Local testing
 If you are interested in contributing to the project you are very welcome!
-In this section, you can find commands which help you to setup the project on your local machine.
+In this section, you can find commands which help you to set up the project on your local machine.

 ```bash
 # step 0: Clone the repo